 The School has a sound understanding of its strengths and areas for development based on rigorous analysis of data and monitoring of teaching and learning.
-The School also makes good use of external validation to secure its judgement on the quality of provision and subsequent outcomes.
+The School also makes extensive use of external validation to secure its judgement on the quality of provision and subsequent outcomes.
 The School Development Plan (SDP) has all the correct areas identified for improvement and is based on regular analysis of data which is meticulously analysed by the headteacher and the assessment leader, supported by the SLT.
 The SDP is regularly monitored and amended termly by the SLT and governors.
 It is underpinned by appropriate budget links.

-School Improvement strategies are having extensive impact as the emphasis is sharply focused on Teaching and Learning and on pupil progress.
-The success of these is reflected in judgements of external reviews and a very strong dataset.
+School Improvement strategies are having a consistent impact as the emphasis is sharply focused on teaching and learning and on pupil progress.
+The success of these is reflected in judgements of external reviews (school improvement partner, SEND and EYFS specialist consultants) and a very strong dataset.
 These are being addressed through rigorous monitoring, high-quality CPD and thorough analysis of test and Teacher Assessment data on a half termly basis.
-The School makes good provision for personalised learning and intervention programmes and has developed a rich, creative curriculum which supports, includes and challenges pupils across the ability range.
+The School makes very good provision for personalised learning and intervention programmes and has developed a rich, creative curriculum which supports, includes and challenges pupils across the ability range.